Government-owned and controlled corporation

+A government-owned or controlled corporation is a stock or a non-stock corporation, whether performing governmental or proprietary functions, which is directly chartered by a special law or if organized under the general corporation law is owned or controlled by the government directly, or indirectly through a parent corporation or subsidiary corporation, to the extent of at least a majority of its outstanding capital stock or of its outstanding voting capital stock.

-Under the GOCC Governance Act (Republic Act No. 10149), GOCCs are overseen by the Governance Commission for Government-Owned or Controlled Corporations (GCG).
-The Governance Commission is the "government's central advisory and oversight body over the public corporate sector" according to the Official Gazette of the Philippine government.
-The Governance Commission among other duties prepares for the president of the Philippines a shortlist of candidates for appointment by the president to GOCC boards.
+Under the GOCC Governance Act (Republic Act No. 10149), GOCCs are overseen by the Governance Commission for GOCCs (GCG).
+The Governance Commission is the "government's central advisory and oversight body over the public corporate sector" according to the Official Gazette.
+The GCG, among other duties, prepares for the president of the Philippines a shortlist of candidates for appointment by the president to GOCC boards.

 Many but not all GOCCs have their own charter or law outlining its responsibilities and governance.